Documents Required to Obtain a Driver License

 *Anyone who has changed their name since birth (and does not have a valid U.S. Passport in their current name) needs to show proof of the name change(s).
 Acceptable documents for proof of legal name change are a certified marriage certificate (issued by a state vital records agency), a certified adoption document, or a certified court order authorizing a name change (such as a divorce decree).
 If you have been married multiple time you will need to provide proof of all name changes (unless you have taken back your maiden/birth name or hold a valid U.S. Passport).

 South Dakota birth and marriage certificate information is available at http://www.doh.sd.gov/vitalrecords/order.aspx and through your local County Register of Deeds' office.
+If you were born in South Dakota, you can obtain a birth certificate at any South Dakota court house.
 Marriage certificates before 1970 may not be available for same day issuance.
 For telephone numbers and addresses to write for out-of-state vital records, please visit http://www.cdc.gov/nchs/w2w.htm.

 Note: We are unable to accept birth certificates from Puerto Rico issued prior to July 1, 2010.